 Are Lottery Winnings Taxed in the UK?

 All lottery prizes in the UK are awarded tax-free, regardless of how much you win or which game you play.
 Lottery winnings are not treated as income by HM Revenue & Customs, which is the government department responsible for taxation.
-If you win £2.50 or £125 million, you will be paid the full amount.
+Even the EuroMillions jackpot is paid out tax-free, so whether you win £2.50 or £125 million, you will be paid the full amount.

 UK Tax Implications